-Regulations are becoming stricter in an already adamant sector as of the pandemic.
+Regulations are becoming stricter in an already adamant sector.
 There is increased pressure and focus on food safety in food retail and production, which implies that a lack of control can lead to both reputational and financial losses.
 Transparency towards consumers at each step of the process will be crucial going forward.
 Failure to comply to hygiene regulations and practices could harm both current and future business potential or at worst result in legal repercussions.